raghav97/TripPlanner/README.md

 Now, to setup the database

 *rails db:drop*
+To drop the existing database

 *rails db:create*
+To create a new databse

 *rails db:migrate*
+To execute the necessary relations in the database

 *rails db:seed*
+To add values to the database

 Once the databse is setup, the server can be started using the command